 The roads in Tenerife are of excellent quality.
 Dirt roads are almost uncommon.
-Street parking is free on the island, with the exception of some streets in Los Gigantes and Santa Cruz.
+Street parking is free on the island, except for some streets in Los Gigantes and Santa Cruz.

 I recommend 3 main routes:

-- Route through the centre of the island to see Teide
+- Route through the center of the island to see Teide

 - Route around the island on the highway and stop at Candelaria, Santa Cruz, La Laguna, Puerto de la Cruz.